GTANAKA-LAB/Memristor-Network-Reservoir/Word/README.md

   Put the downloaded and uncompressed folder ```ti46_LDC93S9``` in the folder  ```data```.
   For the preprocessing, the [sap-voicebox](https://github.com/ImperialCollegeLondon/sap-voicebox) and [AuditoryToolbox](https://engineering.purdue.edu/~malcolm/interval/1998-010/) are required.
-  The data are transformed into cochleagrams which are then masked by the following command:
+  The data are transformed into cochleagrams which are then masked with the following command:
   ```
   > main
   ```